Chemistry with Year Abroad (MChem)

 This four-year MChem programme takes you to the heart of modern science and technology, embracing mathematics and physics on one hand, and medicine and the life sciences on the other.

-This course provides a solid grounding across the whole subject of chemistry before focusing in depth on specific areas of interest, and culminates in a major research project, working with world-leading experts.
+A solid grounding across the whole subject of chemistry will be delivered, before you focus in depth on your specific areas of interest.
+This culminates in a major research project, working alongside subject experts within the School.

 |Accreditations||Royal Society of Chemistry (RSC)|